 Figure 3 shows the results we obtained from the inversion of the eight depolarisation-related variations of input data (see Table 2).
-We show the results for the effective radius, the 532-nm SSA, the spheroid fraction, the volume concentration, and the complex refractive index.
-The inversion of all input data sets shows a decrease of effective radius and volume concentration with height while the real part of the refractive index stays fairly constant.
-Little difference is visible from the inversion results for these parameters.
-We obtain a much clearer separation between the inversion results for Set I (the traditional 3+2 data set) and Sets II to VIII (which include depolarisation information) for the SSA, the spheroid fraction, and the imaginary part of the complex refractive index.
-The high values of $\delta{532}$ lead to a dust fraction above 80% (dashed line in Figure 3c).
-Unsurprisingly, Set I is the only one that does not result in a very large spheroid fraction.
-In fact, spheroid fractions were never found to exceed 40% when using the traditional 3+2 input regardless of the dust content in the mixed pollution plumes.
-A similar spheroid fraction of on average 35% has previously been reported for the inversion of 3+2 data sets obtained for Saharan dust (Veselovskii et al., 2010).
-The inverse problem for the 3+2 input data set is strongly under-determined, and thus, leads to untrustworthy spheroid fractions.
-This is why the inversion of 3+2 data has only been done for pure-dust conditions with the spheroid fraction set to 100% (Veselovskii et al., 2010).
-The unrealistic values of spheroid particles obtained for Set I coincide with SSA values of as low as 0.82 and extremely high imaginary parts of the refractive index of 0.015 to 0.018.
-These values of SSA (imaginary part) are much lower (higher) than the values we obtain for the other sets.
-SSA (the imaginary part) is slightly lower (higher) for input data that include $\delta{355}$ (Sets II, V, VI, and VIII), compared to those that do not include depolarisation information at 355 nm (Sets III, IV, and VII).
+We show the results for the effective radius, the 532-nm SSA, the non-spherical spheroid fraction, and the volume concentration, and the complex refractive index.
+The inversion of all input data sets shows a decrease of effective radius

+- and volume concentration with height while the real part of the refractive index stays fairly constant.
+Little difference is visible from the inversion results for these parameters apart from the slight variation of Set I. We obtain a much clearer separation between the inversion results for Set I (the traditional 3+2 data set) and Sets II to VIII (which include depolarisation information) for the SSA, and the non-spherical spheroid fraction, and the imaginary part of the complex refractive index.
+The high values of δ{532} lead to a dust fraction above 80% (dashed line in Figure 3c).
+Unsurprisingly, Set I is the only one that - 25 does not result in a very large spheroid fraction-of non-spherical particles.
+In fact, non-spherical particle spheroid fractions were never found to exceed 40% when using the traditional 3+2 input regardless of the dust content in the mixed pollution plumes.
+A similar non-spherical spheroid fraction of on average 35% has previously been reported for the inversion of 3+2 data sets obtained for Saharan dust (Veselovskii et al., 2010).
+The inverse problem for the 3+2 input data set is strongly underdetermined, and thus, leads to untrustworthy spheroid fractions.
+This is why the inversion of 3+2 data has only been - 30 done for pure-dust conditions with the spheroid fraction set to 100% (Veselovskii et al., 2010).
+The unrealistic values of non-spherical spheroid particles obtained for Set I coincide with SSA values of as low as 0.82 and extremely high imaginary parts of the refractive index of 0.015 to 0.018.
+Theseat values of SSA (imaginary part) are is much lower (higher) than the values we obtain for the other sets.
+SSA (the imaginary part) is slightly lower (higher) for measurement cases input data that include δ{355} (Sets II, V, VI, and VIII), compared to eases those that do not include depolarisation information at 355 nm

+(Sets III, IV, and VII).
 Overall, all input data sets that include depolarisation information give similar output data for the case of pure dust conditions while the traditional 3+2 data set gives dramatically different results regarding the absorbing properties of the aerosols, i.e. imaginary part of the refractive index and SSA.

-20 4.2 Example: mixed dust
+4.2 Example: mixed dust